-From March 7-11, 2023, the Foothills Library will host the 7th Annual Art & Poetry Exhibition, where artists and poets inspire each other!
-View artwork and poetry on display and vote for your favorites.
+From March 7-11, 2023, the Foothills Library hosted the 7th Annual Art & Poetry Exhibition, where artists and poets inspire each other!

 I would like to thank all of the contributors to this year's Art and Poetry event.
 Though we had more artworks submitted than were paired, we appreciate the time, effort, and creativity performed by all, and every submission will be included in the exhibition.

 We tried some new changes to the program this year.
 Artists submitted their works first to be selected later by poets.
 In a larger departure, this year the Library provided a theme to spur creativity.